-Parents will be notified by the building administrator, by email, letter, or telephone, of any out-of-school suspension assigned to their child.
-Parents have the right to appeal the suspension decision according to the Due Process procedure outlined within this handbook.
+Parents will be notified by the building administrator or other personnel, by email, letter, or telephone, of any out-of-school suspension assigned to their child.
+Parents have the right to appeal the suspension decision according to the due process procedure outlined within this handbook.

 During the time of out-of-school suspension, a student may not attend school or any school related activities.
-Students will be required to turn in all missed assignments for credit, and will have the same number of days to complete and turn them in as they were absent.
+Students will be required to turn in all missed assignments for credit and will have the same number of days to complete and turn them in as they were absent.